 This activity is conducted both on and off the Nudgee Beach Environmental Education Centre Queensland Department of Education site.
-As the principal, I approve the controls and measures as listed to conduct under direction of centre staff.
+As the principal, I approve the controls and measures as listed to conduct Biological studies at the Centre under the direction of centre staff.
 Annual review